Download the all-new Republic app:

 Given Trump's persistent attacks, Biden faces a low bar in proving his stamina.

-WHO WILL VOTERS SEE ON ST?
+WHO WILL VOTERS SEE ON STAGE?

-On Tuesday, each candidate will have a prime-time opportunity to debate policies and rhetoric underlying each argument.
+On Tuesday, each candidate will have a prime-time opportunity to debate the policies and rhetoric underlying each argument.

 Trump has a well-established pattern of using racist rhetoric and favoring policies that disproportionately favor white people.
-For example, Trump has used power of his office to crack down on Black Lives Matter protesters fighting for civil rights, calling m “terrorists” and warning that violent mobs of such protesters are invading largely white suburbs.
+For example, Trump has used the power of his office to crack down on Black Lives Matter protesters fighting for civil rights, calling them “terrorists” and warning that violent mobs of such protesters are invading largely white suburbs.

 HOW WILL BIDEN HANDLE TRUMP'S FALSE STATEMENTS?